Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

-Second, GELU exhibits high initialisation sensitivity (Fig.~\ref{fig:act_comparison}).
-ReLU and Tanh have seed-to-seed CV below 3\% in \featnorm\ at $\tNC$.
-GELU's CV is 21\% (fn spanning 1.59--2.79 across 4~seeds), and one seed diverged (NC1~$\to \infty$; excluded by the pre-registered criterion in Table~\ref{tab:act}).
-We hypothesise this reflects GELU's non-piecewise-linear gradient structure creating a more complex loss landscape with initialisation-sensitive trajectories.
+Third, smooth non-homogeneous activations exhibit higher seed-to-seed variability and slower / plateauing collapse (Fig.~\ref{fig:act_comparison}).
+ReLU, LeakyReLU, and Tanh all have seed-to-seed CV below $3.1\%$ in \featnorm\ at $\tNC$.
+GELU's CV is $21\%$, and SiLU's NC1 plateaus just above $0.05$ for all three seeds rather than crossing a fixed threshold cleanly (Fig.~\ref{fig:silu_plateau}).
+We hypothesise this reflects the non-piecewise-linear gradient structure of GELU and SiLU creating a more complex loss landscape with initialisation-sensitive trajectories.

-\subsection{H3---Weight Decay: Rate Control Without Threshold Shift}
+\subsection{H3, Weight Decay: Rate Control Without Threshold Shift}

 Table~\ref{tab:wd} and Fig.~\ref{fig:wd} report results for $\lambda \in \{10^{-5}, 5\times10^{-5}, 10^{-4}, 5\times10^{-4}\}$ (MLP-5, ReLU, 3~seeds, NC1~$< 0.01$).